ga-curriculum/ml-workflow-and-best-practices/data-splitting-model-validation/README.md

 -----------------

 -   **Train-test splits** prevent data leakage and help estimate model performance.
--   **Cross-validation** is a more reliable method for evaluation, reducing the impact of random splits.
+-   **Cross-validation** provides a more reliable performance estimate by minimizing variance from random splits.
--   Choosing the right validation approach depends on dataset size, model complexity, and computational constraints.
+-   The optimal validation strategy depends on dataset size, model complexity, and computational constraints.